What should you put in a newsletter?

 Share a promotion

 If you have a limited time promotion, your newsletter is one of the fastest ways to spread the word.
-Here are a few newsletter ideas related to giveaways and promotions.
+Here are a few newsletter ideas related to giveaways, product deals, and promotions.

 22. Social media contests and giveawaysNewsletter idea number 22: Run a social media contest or giveaway.
 Tweet this!